A flexible and differentiable coil proxy for stellarator equilibrium optimization: Theory

-with regularization weight $\lambda_1\geq0$.
-This term promotes the sparsity of surface current.
-However, all the above formulations are unconstrained optimization problems targeting the norms of linear functions of $\K$.
+However, all the above formulations are unconstrained and convex optimization problems targeting the norms of $\K$.
 This severely limits the choice of objectives available in a winding surface model and makes it challenging to control the topology of the surface current $\K$.
+Our recent work on QUADCOIL aimed to address these limitations.